HaxeFoundation/nekovm.org/www/pages/doc/ffi.md

 ## Managing Memory

-When you're working with abstracts, you might want to allocate garbage-collected memory so you don't have to add finalizers for your datas (finalizers are more expensive than garbage-collected memory).
-The Neko VM API is provides several allocation functions :
+When you're working with abstracts, you might want to allocate garbage-collected memory so you don't have to add finalizers for your data (finalizers are more expensive than garbage-collected memory).
+The NekoVM API provides several allocation functions :

 Calling `alloc(n)` will return a pointer capable of storing up to `n` *bytes*.
-So it's equivalent to `malloc(n)`, but the memory will be automaticaly collected when unreachable from the VM.
+So it's equivalent to `malloc(n)`, but the memory will be automatically collected when unreachable from the VM.
 Please note that C *static* values are not reachable by the VM.

 The memory allocated with `alloc` will be scanned by the garbage collector so you can store values and other `alloc`'ated pointers into it.
 As long as your pointer is reachable, these values will also be reachable so they won't be collected.

-If you want to allocate big chuncks of memory and you're sure they will not contain any value (strings for example), you can use `alloc_private(n)` which will return `n` *bytes* of memory and won't be scanned by the garbage collector.
+If you want to allocate big chunks of memory and you're sure they will not contain any value (strings for example), you can use `alloc_private(n)` which will return `n` *bytes* of memory and won't be scanned by the garbage collector.
 Please remember not to store any value in it.

 In some cases, you might need to store some value into a *static* variable.
-First, you have to be sure of what you're doing, since the Neko VM can run in several threads; you need to protect the accesses to this value to ensure that your library will work when used simultaneously by multiple threads.
+First, you have to be sure of what you're doing, since the NekoVM can run in several threads; you need to protect the accesses to this value to ensure that your library will work when used simultaneously by multiple threads.
 Second, since the statics are not reachable by the garbage collector, you have to allocate a *root* value.

 A *root* value is a pointer that can store several values that will always be scanned by the GC.
 Since it will never be garbage-collected, you can store it anywhere.
-However you'll have to free it explicitly.
+However, you'll have to free it explicitly.
 To allocate a root, you can use the `alloc_root(v)` function which will return a value pointer capable of storing up to `v` values.
 Once you don't need it anymore, you have to free the root using the `free_root` function.
-Try to avoid the use of roots and static values as much as possible, and always store your datas in abstract values if you can.
+Try to avoid the use of roots and static values as much as possible, and always store your data in abstract values if you can.

 ## Misc API Functions